Evangelin-Shiney/PRODIGY_DS_02/README.md

 This file has the dataset Titanic which tells how many people survived,about the Pclass etc...
-This contains Data cleaning and pre=processing and Exploratory Data Analysis of this dataset.
+This contains Data cleaning and pre-processing and Exploratory Data Analysis of this dataset.
 Also patterns have been analysed.